Sources: Positive COVID-19 case in Scott County

-SCOTT COUNTY, Iowa (KWQC) - TV6 News has learned from multiple sources that one person has tested positive for COVID-19 within Scott County.
+SCOTT COUNTY, Iowa (KWQC) - TV6 News has learned from multiple sources that one person has tested positive for COVID-19 in Scott County.

 TV6 is working to learn more.